 What is the Competition Commission supposed to do?

-They’re paid to keep things sweet.
-Putting it simply, they ensure the economic environment is fair for people and business.
+Putting it simply, they ensure the economic environment is fair between

-The Commission prevents business from bullying (being dominant over) other businesses or ordinary people.
-They ensure the competitive economic environment is one allowing everyone equal opportunity.
-This means companies are not allowed to make decisions among each other that will reduce the rights of people or other firms.
+The Commission supposedly prevents business from bullying (being dominant over) other businesses or people.
+CompComSA is paid to ensure the competitive economic environment allows everyone equal opportunity.
+This means companies are not allowed to make decisions among each other that will reduce the rights of people or other firms (their competitors).

 The Competition Commission is a statutory body constituted in terms of the Competition Act, No 89 of 1998 by the Government of South Africa empowered to investigate, control and evaluate restrictive business practices, abuse of dominant positions and mergers in order to achieve equity and efficiency in the South African economy. http://www.compcom.co.za/